khetansarvesh/Regression---From-Scratch/README.md

 ## **Aim of this project :**
 In this project I have implemented algorithms such as normal equations, gradient descent, stochastic gradient descent, lasso regularization and ridge regularization from scratch and done linear as well as polynomial regression analysis on a 1338*4 dimension dataset which is available in the folder 'dataset.'

-The aim of the project is to implement multi linear regression via three different methods namely: normal equations gradient descent stochastic gradient descent
+The aim of the project is to implement multi linear regression and polynomial regression via different methods namely: normal equations gradient descent stochastic gradient descent gradient descent with ridge and lasso regularization stochastic gradient descent with ridge and lasso regularization

 This assignment teaches us how actually the algorithms written in the sklearn library actually works and in depth mathematical intuition behind these algorithms.